jordanwmckee/discord-go-bot/README.md

 ## Description

-Simple tutorial discord bot made with go, that responds to messages that contain "!ping" in a server with "pong"
+Simple tutorial discord bot made with go, that says "you are <your username> silly!" when you say "!whoami"